sarmbruster/ldbc_graphalytics_platforms_neo4j/README.md

 For a unknown reason the Neo4j results for PageRank (and maybe others) are not fitting the expected value close enough.
 Therefore it's a good idea to switch off result validation otherwise the runtime of the benchmarks are not displayed.

+#### Java code changes (e.g., to add more algorithms)

+The graphalytics-1.10.0-neo4j-0.1-SNAPSHOT contains copies of the Java code from ldbc_graphalytics_platforms_neo4j/src/java, but any changes need to be made to ldbc_graphalytics_platforms_neo4j/src/java (to also be committed back to the repo) and graphalytics-1.10.0-neo4j-0.1-SNAPSHOT needs to be rebuilt for these changes to be applied to benchmark runs.

+#### rebuilding after Java code changes

+Running init.sh after making changes to the Java code under ldbc_graphalytics_platforms_neo4j rebuilds the graphalytics-1.10.0-neo4j-0.1-SNAPSHOT folder, so any changes to properties files there or reports from past benchmark runs will be lost.

 ### hints